Geyve: Landmarks

-Another significant landmark is Elvanbey Imarethanesi,(Public Kitchen), which was constructed in 1451 by Elvanbey.
+Another significant landmark is Elvanbey Imarethanesi (public kitchen), which was constructed in 1451 by Elvanbey.
 It was told to be serving to the traveling dervishes of Anatolia.
 The building was used as Geyve Public Library between 1969 and 2013.
 In 2013, the building was converted to a museum.

 The neighboring town of Taraklı presents the examples of Ottoman houses that presents examples of Ottoman style wooden houses.
 The well known Lake Sapanca is 32 km from Geyve.

 The Doğançay Waterfall is a natural monument located in Maksudiye village of Geyve.

+Composition

+There are 73 neighbourhoods in Geyve District: